sentinelleader/bootstrapper/README.md

 ## Overview

 `Bootstrapper` provides an higher level API over ansible and exposes a REST API to perform various Ansible operations. `Bootstrapper` assumes that there are two Environments exists in your Infrastructure, ***DEV*** and ***PROD***.
 It assumes that all the machines of a particular environment exists only in a particular region (No corss region existance for now).
+There is also a CLI tool bootstrapper called [bootstrappercli](https://github.com/sentinelleader/bootstrappercli)

 #Tool-Description